nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

 ### 4.1 Configuration Methods: Environment Variables vs. Parameter file

 **1. Environment Variables:** The Docker image accepts various environment variables to configure common settings (database connection, passwords, clustering flags, etc.).
 This is the Docker-friendly way to inject config at runtime without editing files inside the container.
 On startup, the container's entrypoint script reads these variables and apply them.
 For example, by writing `DB_HOST` and `DB_PASSWORD` into `domibus.properties` or by setting system properties for the JVM.
 Environment variables are easy to set via `docker run -e` flags or in a Docker Compose file.
-A list of supported variables and their meanings is provided in the Appendix ("Environment Variable Reference").
+A list of supported variables and their meanings is provided in the [Environment Variable Reference](#131-environment-variable-reference) section later in this document.

 **2. Parameter File:** The Docker container also supports a parameter file that contains key-value pairs for configuration, as an alternative to passing environment variables.
 You can create a text file with entries in `VAR=value` format and mount it into the container, then use the `HARMONY_PARAM_FILE` environment variable to tell the container to read from it.
 Lines starting with `#` are comments and ignored.